-- v.
-Sex education: factual information appropriate for the age group or related to the school curriculum; and - vi.
-Stereo-type and sex biases: educational media shall be freed from stereotype and sex biases; - vii.
-Race, sexuality, gender identity, profanity, drugs/alcohol and violence: selection will be based on community standards as established by the Board.
+- $\forall i \ \underline{v}$.
+Sex education: factual information appropriate for the age group or related to the school curriculum; and - $\frac{\text{Vii}}{\text{vi}}$.
+Stereo-type and sex biases: educational media shall be freed from stereo-type and sex biases. - vii.
+Race, sexuality, gender identify, profanity, drugs/alcohol and violence; selection will be based on community standards as established by the Board.
 In the absence of standards, professional reviews will be consulted. - 4.
 Each school must publish on its website, in a searchable format prescribed by the Florida Department of Education, a list of all materials maintained in the school library/media center and elementary classroom libraries. - 5.
 Each elementary school must publish on its website, in a searchable format prescribed by the Florida Department of Education, a list of all required school or grade level reading lists. - D. Discontinuation of Library Media Materials and Classroom Library Materials